 Timeline of the Drought

-The current water crisis began in 2015, when the levels in Cape Town’s six major dams fell from 71.9% full to 50.1% full as a result of failed rains.
+The water crisis started in 2015, when the levels in Cape Town’s six major dams fell from 71.9% to 50.1% as a result of failed rains.
 2016 was another particularly dry year, with drought conditions experienced in provinces all over South Africa.
-While other areas of the country were granted relief by heavy rains in the winter of 2016, however, Cape Town’s water levels continued to fall to just 31.2%.
+While other areas of the country were granted relief by heavy rains in the winter of 2016, Cape Town’s water levels continued to fall to just 31.2%.
 By May 2017, that figure had reached 21.2%.

-In June 2017, residents hoped that the drought might be broken by the Cape Storm, which saw up to 50mm of rainfall and extreme flooding in certain areas of the city.
+In June 2017, residents hoped that the drought might be broken by the Cape Storm, which saw extreme flooding in some areas of the city.
 Despite the storm's severity, the drought continued and in September, Level 5 water restrictions were introduced across the municipality—reducing personal water consumption to 87 liters per day.
 One month later, experts estimated that the city had just five months left before water levels were entirely depleted.
-This catastrophic eventuality has now been named “Day Zero”.

-Day Zero has been classified by Cape Town Mayor Patricia de Lille as the day that dam storage reaches 13.5%.
-If this happens, the majority of taps across the city will be turned off, and residents will be forced to queue at water collection sites across Cape Town to collect a daily allocation of 25 liters per person.
-The sites will be supervised by members of the police and military; however, it seems inevitable that public health, safety and the economy will all be affected as a result.
-This worst-case scenario is currently predicted to begin on April 29th 2018, although there is still hope that it can be avoided.
+Day Zero was classified by Patricia de Lille, the Cape Town Mayor at the time, as the day that dam storage reached 13.5%.
+If it happened, the majority of taps across the city would be turned off and residents would be forced to queue at water collection sites to receive a daily allocation of just 25 liters per person.
+The predicted date of Day Zero changed several times during the crisis and remained a threat into 2018.

 Natural Causes of the Crisis

-Experts believe that the current crisis was initially triggered by the 2014-2016 El Niño, a weather phenomenon that causes a rise in ocean temperatures across the equatorial Pacific.
-As a result of these rising temperatures, El Niño affects weather patterns all over the globe—and in Southern Africa, results in a dramatic decrease in precipitation.
-Rainfall in South Africa between January and December 2015 was the lowest on record since 1904, most likely as a direct result of El Niño.
+Experts believe that the crisis was initially triggered by the 2014-2016 El Niño.
+This weather phenomenon causes a rise in ocean temperatures across the equatorial Pacific and affects weather patterns all over the globe.
+In Southern Africa, it results in a dramatic decrease in precipitation.
+Rainfall in South Africa between January and December 2015 was the lowest on record since 1904, most likely due to El Niño.

 Cape Town’s rapidly expanding population is also part of the problem.
-Between 1995 and 2018, the city saw a 55% population increase from 2.4 million to 4.3 million people, while water storage has increased by only 15% in the same amount of time.
+Between 1995 and 2018, the city's population increased by 55%, while water storage increased by only 15%.
 The city’s unique political situation has also been problematic.
 The Western Cape province—of which Cape Town is the capital—is governed by the Democratic Alliance (DA), South Africa’s opposition party.
-Conflict between the DA and the ruling national party, the ANC, has hindered attempts by the municipal and provincial governments to pre-empt the water crisis.
+Conflict between the DA and the ruling national party, the ANC, hindered attempts by the municipal and provincial governments to pre-empt the water crisis.

-In 2015, for example, the national government rejected a provincial request for R35 million, which would have been used to increase water supplies by drilling new boreholes and recycling water.
+In 2015, the national government rejected a provincial request for R35 million, which would have been used to increase water supplies by drilling new boreholes and recycling water.
 Later appeals by the Cape Town Mayor for disaster relief funding were also rejected.
-According to local news sources, mismanagement, debt and corruption within the national Department of Water and Sanitation is also to blame.
-In particular, a failure to properly allocate agricultural water use at the beginning of the drought helped to accelerate the initial depletion of Cape Town's dam levels.
+According to local news sources, mismanagement, debt and corruption within the national Department of Water and Sanitation were also to blame.

-For resident Capetonians, Level 6 water restrictions mean a ban on irrigation, watering, filling private swimming pools and washing vehicles with municipal drinking water.
-Personal water consumption is limited to 87 liters per day, and households that use more than 10,500 liters of water per month are liable to fines of up to R10,000.
-The agricultural sector is expected to reduce water consumption by 60% (compared with pre-2015 usage).
-Visitors will primarily be affected by the restriction’s stipulation that commercial properties (including hotels) reduce usage by 45%.
+For resident Capetonians, Level 6 water restrictions meant a ban on irrigation, watering, filling private swimming pools and washing vehicles with municipal drinking water.
+Personal water consumption was limited to 87 liters per day and households that used more than 10,500 liters of water per month were liable for fines of up to R10,000.
+The agricultural sector was expected to reduce water consumption by 60%.
+Visitors were affected by the restriction’s stipulation that commercial properties (including hotels) reduce usage by 45%.

-For many establishments, this means introducing water-saving measures such as banning baths, fitting showers with devices that reduce water flow and changing linens only when necessary.
-Many luxury hotels have closed their steam rooms and hot tubs, while most hotel swimming pools are empty.
-In addition, like Cape Town’s permanent residents, visitors may find that supplies of bottled water are increasingly hard to come by.
-As agricultural production suffers as a result of water restrictions, food prices and availability are also affected.
+For many establishments, this meant introducing water-saving measures such as banning baths, fitting showers with devices that reduced water flow and changing linens only when necessary.
+Many luxury hotels closed their steam rooms and hot tubs, while most hotel swimming pools were emptied.
+In addition, visitors found that bottled water was increasingly hard to come by and food prices rose as a result of reduced agricultural production.